-- The dues for all members shall be recommended by the Board of Directors and approved by a twothirds vote of the membership at an Annual Meeting. - Ten (\$10) dollars of dues received from each member are allotted annually to the Chapter to which each member is affiliated.
+- The dues for all members shall be recommended by the Board of Directors and approved by a two-thirds vote of the membership at an Annual Meeting. - Ten (\$10) dollars of dues received from each member are allotted annually to the Chapter to which each member is affiliated.
 Members may choose to become affiliated with more than one Chapter at a cost of ten (\$10) dollars for each additional Chapter.
 Likewise, members may join any number of Special Interest Sections at a cost of ten (\$10) dollars per Section.
 Additional Chapter and Section dues are allocated directly to the Chapter or Section account.
 Regardless of the number of Chapters or Sections joined, only one set of benefits accrues to a member, including voting rights.
 Additional requests for funds by Chapters or Sections must be submitted to the Board with written justification no later than three months before a meeting of the Board of Directors and will be considered on a case-by-case basis. - The cycle for membership in good standing is on a calendar basis, extending from January 1 to December 31.
-This term coincides with the fiscal year of the Society of Wetland Scientists.
-Wetland scientists who are disadvantaged through a regional economic crisis, as in many developing countries (based on OECD classifications below), may apply for assistance with Society membership in writing to an elected officer or the Business Office.
-The SWS may grant up to three percent (3%) of its memberships as gratis memberships for two, 2-year terms at the discretion of the Secretary-General. - Two fee changes are in a trial period through December 2026 as follows: - 1.
-For a 2-year trial period, students will be automatically enrolled into the Student Section upon joining or renewing beginning with the membership year 2024.
+This term coincides with the fiscal year of the Society of Wetland Scientists. - Wetland scientists who work and reside in economically-disadvantaged countries or territories (based on OECD DAC List of ODA Recipients, below), may apply for gratis membership.
+The SWS may grant up to three percent (3%) of its memberships as gratis memberships for two, 2-year terms at the discretion of the Secretary-General. - Two fee changes are in a trial period through December 2026 as follows: - For a 2-year trial period, students will be automatically enrolled into the Student Section upon joining or renewing beginning with the membership year 2024.
 10 USD of the Student dues will be allocated to the geographic chapter and 10 USD of the Student dues will be allocated to the Student Section.
 If Society wide student membership increases by at least 5% through December 2026, then this dues structure will become permanent effective January 2027 or until changed as part of a future dues evaluation.
-If this metric is not met by December 2026, then the trial period will end, and this dues structure will no longer be in effect. - 2.
-For a 2-year trial period, lower the <40,000 USD regular membership category dues rate to 75 USD with no CPI annual increase beginning with the 2024 membership renewals and new memberships.
+If this metric is not met by December 2026, then the trial period will end, and this dues structure will no longer be in effect. - For a 2-year trial period, lower the <40,000 USD regular membership category dues rate to 75 USD with no CPI annual increase beginning with the 2024 membership renewals and new memberships.
 If membership in the <40,000 USD regular membership category increases by at least 5% through December 2026, then this dues structure will become permanent effective January 2027 or until changed as part of a future dues evaluation.
 If this metric is not met by December 2026, then the trial period will end and this dues structure will no longer be in effect.